Craftwork2720/foldermemory.koplugin/README.md

 ## foldermemory.koplugin

-Never configure the same folder twice — Folder Memory automatically restores your preferred view, sorting, and layout for every directory.

-Folder Memory enhances KOReader’s file browser by persisting your per-folder preferences and restoring them automatically when you revisit a directory.
+A KOReader plugin that remembers per-folder settings and restores them automatically when you return to a folder.
-Instead of reconfiguring sort order, display mode, or layout each time, the plugin ensures a consistent browsing experience across your library.

 <br>